Games & Quizzes

 /ˈav(ə)rij/

-Typical or normal; usual; ordinary. number expressing the central or typical value in a set of data.
-To add numbers then divide by the number of items.
+Typical or normal; usual; ordinary. number expressing the central or typical value in a set of data. amount to or achieve as average rate or amount over period of time.